Hey! Say! JUMP: Early releases

 It was announced that they would release their first CD on November 14, 2007, including the song "Ultra Music Power", which was used as the theme at Japan's Volleyball World Cup Relay 2007.

 On December 22, the group held their debut concert: Debut Concert Ikinari! in Tokyo Dome.
 With an average age of 15.7, they were the youngest group to perform in the Tokyo Dome.
 A concert DVD was released on April 30, 2008.

 The group released their third single "Dreams Come True" on May 21, which topped the Oricon Chart.
 In July 2008, it was announced that the group's fourth new single "Your Seed" would be used as the title song for the Japanese release of the animated film Kung-Fu Panda.

 In October 2008, the group released the single "Mayonaka no Shadow Boy".
 It was used as the theme song for the drama Scrap Teacher, which starred members Arioka, Yamada, Nakajima, and Chinen.

 After the full group's tour, junior division Hey!
 Say!
 7 had their first concert series called Hey!
 Say!
 7 Spring Concert 09 MONKEY.
 Following this, the entire group toured their concert Hey!
 Say!
 JUMP CONCERT TOUR Spring '09.
 A second concert DVD, Hey!
 Say!
 JUMP-ing Tour '08–'09, was released in April 2009.

 On February 24, 2010, after a year and a half of touring, the group released their sixth single "Hitomi no Screen", which topped the Oricon weekly singles chart with 202,000 sales.

 The group released its first album, Jump No. 1, on July 7, 2010.
 On December 15, the group released the single "Arigatō (Sekai no Doko ni Ite mo)".
-It reached number one on the Oricon singles chart and sold 64,206 albums on its first day.
+It reached number one on the Oricon singles chart, and sold 151,000 copies on its first week.